The Employee Retirement Income Security Act of 1974 – ERISA

 ERISA Appeals are Traps

 During the appeal review phase, the insurance company will likely do everything it can to avoid a full investigation of your claim.
 Why?
-Because the more evidence they gather the more likely the evidence would show you are entitled to your ERISA benefits.
+Because the more evidence it gathers the more likely the evidence would show you are entitled to your ERISA benefits.
 Essentially, the insurance companies avoid helping you prove your ERISA claim which is why they only request a couple of months’ worth of doctors notes for a disability claim arising from a lifetime illness.

 Insurance Company Doctors – “Denial Docs” – Never Saw A Claim They Would Approve